 When it comes to sonar for ice-fishing, you can’t beat Vexilar.
 They’ve been making sonar for ice-fishing for a long, long time and make the units that have the features you need.

 When panfish like bluegills and sunfish are the quarry, you will do best going small and light: Small baits and light line.
 One of the baits in the Northland Helium series of baits would be a good choice.

-Along the light side of things, you want light line.
-Light line handles the tiny baits better, but it’s also less visible to the fish.
-At times in clear water it’s possible to look down the hole and watch fish come in and look at your bait.
+Along the light side of things, you want a light line.
+The light line handles the tiny baits better, but it’s also less visible to the fish.
+At times in clear water, it’s possible to look down the hole and watch fish come in and look at your bait.
 It’s interesting to see how closely they examine it at times.
-Light, invisible line will make your bait look more natural and the fish will be more likely to eat it.
-Bionic® Fluorosilk is a very good line choice, with 4 pound test being as heavy as you would want to go.
+The light, the invisible line will make your bait look more natural and the fish will be more likely to eat it.

 Last thing.
 Perch are abundant in many areas, they’re willing biters, and they’re great on the table.
 The past few years we’ve been using a lot more plastic for the perch.
 They like it just as well as live, and you can catch a lot more fish per bait with the plastic.
 Use it with a small spoon or jig and just quiver the bait.
 Impulse Mini-Smelt and Bloodworms are perch-catchers.